We may earn income from links in this post. Please read this Disclosure for details.

 Check into Old Town Akko

-We arrived in Akko under a rainy sky and headed to the Old Town which is where most visitors can expect to spend their time.
+We arrived in Akko under a rainy sky and headed to the Old City, a UNESCO World Heritage Site where most visitors can expect to spend their time.
 (The new city is largely residential and without much interest to tourists.)

 Its reception area is a large room with contemporary furnishings and gorgeous frescoed ceilings.